 I’m writing this post because I’m concerned about the world.
 It’s become a dark place in some respects.
-Without being political, I want to talk specifically about social media and the effect it’s having on our brains.
+Without being political, I want to talk specifically about social media and the way it can manipulate the way we think.

 As a blogger, I generally love social media.
 It helps me promote my business, makes me money, and most importantly, connects me with friends both old and new.
 The concept of it is genius but there is also a grim and dark side.

 Social media is addicting and that’s what Silicon Valley wants

 Remember when we got along fine without a phone constantly in our hands?
 If we got stuck on the highway, we got out of our car and walked to the nearest call box.
 When I was a teen, my family and I went on a road trip from California to Colorado.
 On our way back, our rented RV broke down in the Mojave Desert.
 It was 120 degrees in the shade that day.
 My dad got out and walked 5 miles in the heat to call for a tow.
 Can you imagine doing that now?